-The importance of graduate school internships cannot be overstated.
+The importance of a graduate school internship cannot be overstated.
 These internships, in some ways, can be seen as a year-long interview.
-Therefore, it is critical that you have the best possible supervisor to guide you through such an important process.
+Therefore, it is critical that you have the best supervisor possible to guide you through such an important process.

 Teacher internships in graduate school are vital to your career success because of the immense experience that can be gained from the skills that you will learn.
 Many of these are skills that you just cannot learn in a college class.

-Important Qualities to Look for in an Internship Supervisor
+Important Qualities to Look for in a Supervisor

 So how do you set those expectations?
 Communicate!
 Make sure you are open and honest about your strengths and weaknesses.
 Let him or her know the things you are most worried about and what you feel you will need from them.
 Discuss the best means of communication for both parties.
 With open and honest expressions of expectations, you should be well on your way to a very successful and beneficial internship.